TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- increase range of secondary throw
+- check if performance problems persisted in older versions, those played with kartezjan and before repro math

+- the personal depo still gets closed sometimes
+- prefer low dampings
+- maybe allow running for longer as it is a running heavy game
+- prevent trigger pull sound during chambering
+- reinferences should NOT occur at all during play because we are cloning
+- log if client does not have the map that's on the server

+- walking around many shells slows down so it's probably due to logic

+- always hide the weapon first if reloading
+- disable buying in warmup
+	- or just 0 money

+- check out these reinferences because maybe desyncs are due to them
+- arena gui predicts wrong
+	- draw deaths only for referential, i think it might be the other way around
+	- problem is, it draws based on state not on events?
+		- but the referential state for the bomb mode should properly have the kill

+- knives should not be thrown if wheelup is pressed during freeze
+- can probably buy when dead
+- the problem still persists with weapons being glued to someone
+- freeze someone on connection if they connect

+- fix ctrl+v on windows
+- fix those dangling particle streams as they may give away positions

 - Bug: path specification for assets doesnt fully work on Windows

 - allow modifications after re-export